 Why?
 We need drones in the schools to promote STEM education.
 Why am I all pro-STEM education?
 My wife and I ran a LEGO robotics business for a while where we taught physics and robotics.
 If you are an educator or school needing material, I have created a dedicated drone education resource page where I will continually add resources to help you in this area. 🙂

 If you are setting up a drone program, you should check out my article 5 Problem Areas When Integrating Drones Into Large Companies as it brings up many questions that need to be answered by schools or universities setting up a drone program.
+Also, you might want to take a look over at University of California’s drone policy PDF.

 Don’t want to read?
 Watch or listen to the article here while you are doing something.